solodev/cloud-documentation/src/Overview/index.md

 **Name** | **Description**
 :--- | ---
-Username | Enter your username or email address and click **Reset** button to reset your password.
+Username | Enter your username or email address and click the **Reset** button to reset your password.